itsSanalog/sanalog.net/sanastro/src/content/blog/code/styleguide.md

 - Intuitive navigation
 - Minimising everything else

-You are seeing the result of my efforts by reading this, but I've also explicitly compiled a stylesheet:
+You are seeing the result of my efforts by being here, but I've also explicitly compiled a stylesheet:

 <style>
   .stylesheet {